sizious/kos/utils/dc-chain/doc/macos/README.md

 On **macOS** system, the package manager is the `brew` tool, which is provided by the [Homebrew project](https://brew.sh).

-If you never used the `brew` tool before, you will need to install it.
-The procedure to do that is given below.
+If you never used the `brew` tool before, you will need to install it, under your username, before switching to `root`.

 All the operations in this document should be executed with the `root` user.
 To do that, from a **Terminal** window, input: